 Or, they tell you, it will be 10 years before you can get credit.

-Bankruptcy impacts the cost of credit.
+Bankruptcy does impact the cost of credit.
 Close in time to your filing, credit is more expensive.
-All other things being equal, the increased cost of borrowing goes down as you get farther from the bankruptcy.
+All other things being equal, the cost of borrowing goes down as you get farther from the bankruptcy.

 The availability of credit and its cost depends on many factors and no one can predict all of them for some unknown point in the future.